-As states find their way to reopening their economies, many continue to implement, or at least recommend, social distancing protocols.
-Under these guidelines, the U.S. Centers for Disease Control and Prevention advises that each person stays at least 6 feet from other people and to avoid gathering in groups.
-As a result, be prepared for your dentist to postpone your regular 6-month checkup that usually includes one or more of the following treatments:
+Under the guidelines proposed by WHO and the U.S. Centers for Disease Control and Prevention advises that each person stays at least 6 feet from other people and avoids gathering in groups.
+As a result, you need to be prepared for your dentist to postpone your regular 6-month checkup that usually includes one or more of the following treatments:

 - Regular oral exams